How to Make New Year's Resolutions that Stick

 BUT HOW WILL YOU DO IT!?

-This goal is also Measurable, which just means that you will be able to track it using real life applications, such as kcal intake and minutes of exercise.
+This goal should also be Measurable, which just means that you will be able to track it using real life applications, such as kcal intake and minutes of exercise.
 When it comes to fitness goals, you can measure in kcals consumed and/or burned, pounds lost, kilos lifted, inches lost, you name it!

 Of course, this brings us to the next component: is your goal Achievable?